 We'll also highlight some questionable claims on the manufacturer's website, share our concerns about liver health supplements generally and feature real, unsponsored Liver Health Formula user reviews, along with a price down documenting which retailer sells the supplement for the best price.

 The ingredients in Liver Health Formula have been updated since initially publishing this article.
 The updated ingredients are shown above.

 L-cysteine is the highest-dosed ingredient, and we can't find any clinical evidence that it improves liver health, nor does PureHealth research cite any on the product page.

 A similar compound called N-acetyl-l-cysteine is clinically shown to have therapeutic effects in patients with liver damage, but this doesn't necessarily mean that l-cysteine will as well.

-A medical review published in the Cochrane Library examined 15 individual medical trials on Vitamin D supplementation for liver disease, and concluded that “vitamin D has no beneficial or harmful effects on liver diseases”.
-Essentially, it’s a waste of money.
+Vitamin D3 is an active ingredient, but a medical review published in the Cochrane Library examined 15 clinical trials on vitamin D and liver disease, and concluded that “vitamin D has no beneficial or harmful effects on liver diseases.”

 A meta-study published in the Advances in Therapy journal examined clinical trials on silymarin for liver disease.
 The minimum dose used in any of the reviewed trials was 280 mg/day, and the vast majority of the trials used over 400 mg/day.